Cardboard/GFAT/README.md

 1. Install the DatGui oF addon.
 Find that [here](https://github.com/braitsch/ofxDatGui)
 1. Using the oF projectGenerator, create a new project with the DatGui addon
 1. Add all the files in this repo to the source folder.
 Add all the data to the `bin\data` folder
-1. In Build Settings, make sure the following files are added to the build target
+1. In Build Phases, make sure the following files are added to the build target
 ![Build Settings](images/buildsettings.png)
 1. Build and Run!